Ronnie Rees

-Ronald Raymond Rees (born 4 April 1944) is a former Welsh international footballer.
-He played predominantly as a winger and was able to play down either flank.
+Ronald Raymond Rees (4 April 1944 – 29 October 2023) was a Welsh professional footballer who played predominantly as a winger and was able to play down either flank.
+He spent six years with Coventry City.
+At international level, he made 39 appearances for the Wales national team scoring three goals.

+Career

 Rees was a graduate of the Coventry City youth team, and was given his debut for the senior team by Jimmy Hill in May 1962.
 Rees spent six years at Highfield Road, helping Coventry gain promotion from Division Three to Division One.

 Rees left Coventry to join West Bromwich Albion for a fee of £65,000 in March 1968.
 He spent less than a year at the club, joining Nottingham Forest in February 1969 for £60,000.

 Swansea City manager Roy Bentley paid Forest a club-record £26,000 for Rees in January 1972.
-Rees spent three-and-a-half seasons with Swansea before joining Haverfordwest of the League of Wales in August 1975.
+Rees spent three and a half seasons with Swansea before joining Haverfordwest of the League of Wales in August 1975.

+Later life and death

 Following his retirement from professional football, Rees worked at the Ford motorworks in Swansea and Bridgend.
 He was forced to retire in 1995, at the age of 51, after suffering a major stroke that took his ability to walk and talk.
-He is now a resident at Hengoed Court Care Home, Swansea.
+He was a resident at Hengoed Court Care Home, Swansea.
+Although in poor health he liked to keep up to date with all Coventry City football news.

+Rees died on 29 October 2023, at the age of 79.